cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 			  .				   .  				   .

 ```
+### CheckTx
+The nodes validating transactions call an ABCI validation function, `CheckTx` to run stateful checks:
+* Nodes running Tendermint broadcast transactions in the generic `[]byte` form.
+Interfacing with the application, the transaction is first decoded.
+* The `runTx` function is called to run in `runTxModeCheck` mode, meaning the function will not execute the messages.
+* The transaction is unpacked into its messages and `validateBasic` is run for each one.
+* If an `AnteHandler` is defined, it is run.
+A deep copy of the internal state, `checkTxState`, is made and the `AnteHandler` performs the actions required for each message on it.
+Using a copy allows the handler to validate the transaction without modifying the last committed state, and revert back to the original if the execution fails.
+The stateful check is able to detect errors such as insufficient funds held by an address.
+* The `[Context]`(https://github.com/cosmos/cosmos-sdk/blob/5f9c3fdf88952ea43316f1a18de572e7ae3c13f6/types/context.go) used to keep track of important data during execution of the transaction keeps a `GasMeter` which tracks how much gas has been used.
+* `RunTx` returns a result, which `CheckTx` formats into an ABCI `Response` which includes a log, data pertaining to the messages involved, and information about the amount of gas used.

-### PostChecks
+### Gas Checking
-`CheckTx` also returns `GasUsed` which may or may not be less than the user's provided `GasWanted`.
+If the transaction sender inputted maximum gas previously, it is known as the value `GasWanted`. `CheckTx` returns `GasUsed` which may or may not be less than the user's provided `GasWanted`.
 A `PostCheckFunc` is an optional filter run after `CheckTx` that can be used to enforce that users provide enough gas.

+If at any point during the checking stage the transaction is found to be invalid, the default protocol is to discard it and the transaction's lifecycle ends here.
+Otherwise, the transaction is a candidate to be included in the next block.

 ## Consensus
 At each round, a proposer is chosen amongst the validators to create and propose the next block.
 This validator (presumably honest) has generated a Mempool of validated transactions and now includes them in a block.
 The validators execute [Tendermint BFT Consensus](https://tendermint.com/docs/spec/consensus/consensus.html#terms); with 2/3 approval from the validators, the block is committed.
 Note that not all blocks have the same number of transactions and it is possible for consensus to result in a nil block or one with no transactions - here, it is assumed that the transaction has made it this far.